ungive/loon/api/specification.md

   // Returns the channel that supplies the sender's chunks.
   // The returned channel is never closed.
   Chunks() chan []byte
-  // Returns a channel that is closed,
-  // when the response has been closed by the connected client
-  // because it sent a CloseResponse message
-  // or when the client disconnected.
-  Closed() chan struct{}
 }
 ```